FastPictureViewer Codec Pack 2.2R3

 Axel Rietschin Software Developments is a Software Industry Professionals member.

-Download FastPictureViewer Professional, our photographer-oriented, fully color-managed raw image viewer with Adobe XMP rating, and see for yourself how image viewing and culling can become fast and enjoyable!
+Download FastPictureViewer Professional, our photographer-oriented, fully color-managed raw image viewer with Adobe XMP rating, IPTC editor, RGB histogram and batch file management functions, and see for yourself how image viewing and culling can become fast and enjoyable!